hove-io/navitia/documentation/slate/source/includes/stuff.md

 Since Navitia can return several journeys, it tags them to help the user choose the best one that matches their needs.
 Here are some tagging rules:
--    there is only one "Best" itinerary.
-It is the ASAP one, on best time
+-    there is only one "best" itinerary which is the ASAP one
--    the other kinds of itineraries are displayed only if the are relevant
+-    itineraries with other tags are displayed only if they are relevant
 -    and for a specific tag, you may find many relevant itinerary

 For example, for a specific request, you can find the "best" itinerary, 2 "less_fallback_walk" ones